Oak Cliff: History

-Oak Cliff incorporated in 1890 with a population of 2,470, and secured a post office which operated until 1896.
+Oak Cliff incorporated in 1890 with a population of 2,470, and secured a post office, which operated until 1896.
 The community had four grocery stores, two meat markets, a hardware store, and a feed store.
-Businesses included the Texas Paper Mills Company (later Fleming and Sons), the Oak Cliff Planing Mill, the Oak Cliff Artesian Well Company, Patton's Medicinal Laboratories, and the Oak Cliff Ice and Refrigeration Company.
+Businesses included the Texas Paper Mills Company (later Fleming and Sons), Oak Cliff Planing Mill, Oak Cliff Artesian Well Company, Patton's Medicinal Laboratories, and the Oak Cliff Ice and Refrigeration Company.
 A number of new elite residential areas developed by the Dallas Land and Loan Company had pushed the community's boundaries westward to Willomet Street.
 Oak Cliff's first mayor was Hugh Ewing.
-In 1891 the community's first newspaper, the Oak Cliff Sunday Weekly, was published by F. N. Oliver.
+In 1891, the community's first newspaper, the Oak Cliff Sunday Weekly, was published by F. N. Oliver.

-Over the next three years Oak Cliff's development continued, but, during the depression of 1893, the demand for vacation resorts decreased, and the community's growth stagnated, forcing Marsalis into bankruptcy.
+Over the next three years, Oak Cliff's development continued, but during the depression of 1893, the demand for vacation resorts decreased, and the community's growth stagnated, forcing Marsalis into bankruptcy.
 Consequently, the Park Hotel was converted into the Oak Cliff College for Young Ladies.
 Another educational institution, the Patton Seminary, was established two years later by Dr. Edward G. Patton.
-By 1900 Oak Cliff was already no longer an elite residential and vacation community.
+By 1900, Oak Cliff was already no longer an elite residential and vacation community.
 Many of the lots once owned by the Dallas Land and Loan Company were subdivided by the Dallas and Oak Cliff Real Estate Company and sold to the middle and working classes, a trend which lasted well into the early 1900s.
 The census of 1900 reported Oak Cliff's population as 3,640.

-In 1902, an interurban electric streetcar line controlled by the Northern Texas Traction Company, was constructed passing through Oak Cliff, and connected Dallas to Fort Worth.
+In 1902, an interurban electric streetcar line controlled by the Northern Texas Traction Company was constructed passing through Oak Cliff and connected Dallas to Fort Worth.
 This line discontinued service in the late 1930s.
 Smaller residential streetcar service ran throughout Oak Cliff's neighborhoods, spanning over 20 mi.
 Known as a streetcar suburb, Oak Cliff's characteristic twists and turns are largely due to the area's topography, and the paths and turnabouts created by the streetcar service.
 Residential streetcar service ended in January 1956.

 Oak Cliff was annexed by Dallas in 1903, after numerous attempts beginning in 1900.
-The proposal had met with little success, until the community's depressed economy produced a vote in favor of annexation by eighteen votes.
+The proposal had met with little success, until the community's depressed economy produced a vote in favor of annexation by 18 votes.